lucas-renaudie-dev/Reversi-AI/README.md

 In the end, the agent placed 7th out of 150 in the tournament (¤).
 It consistently outperformed the random agent (100% winrate across all board sizes) and the greedy gpt agent (+99% winrate across all board sizes).
 Against an average human player, the expected win rate is also above 99% as I have never been able to beat it!

 For more info, you can refer to the [report](COMP424_Final_Project.pdf) of the project, where you'll find much more detail on the code behind the agent, as well as info on the various different approaches tested.
+If you want to look at the python code directly, go to [student_agent.py][student_agent.py).

 (¤): See the [final_tournament_results.xlsx](final_tournament_results.xlsx) excel sheet - my student ID is 261045005.